Content Marketing for SaaS: How to Create a Winning Strategy

 The above chart shows the steady growth of global podcast listeners.
 By 2024, there will be an estimated 504.9 million podcast listeners worldwide.

-Two factors make podcasts a perfect channel for educating qualified leads: one, 78% of listeners tune into podcasts to acquire new knowledge, and two, the long-form format.
+Two factors make SaaS podcasting a perfect channel for educating qualified leads: one, 78% of listeners tune into podcasts to acquire new knowledge, and two, the long-form format.
 Most podcast episodes are between 20 to 40 minutes in length.
 People can listen to them on their daily commute or while doing chores.

 Another interesting thing is that podcasting is still considered a blue ocean.
 So there isn’t much competition in podcasting compared to something like blogging.
 That means you can make significant strides faster with a value-packed niche podcast.